Matthew “Bones” Hooks

 He worked as a cowboy at Clarendon until 1900, when he became a porter at an Amarillo hotel.
 In 1910, he took a job as a porter on the Santa Fe Railroad, where he worked for the next 20 years.

 He retired from the railroad in 1930 and became a civic worker in Amarillo.
-He had a concern for young people and served as “Range Boss” for the Dogie Club, an organization for underprivileged black children.
+He had a concern for young people and created the Dogie Club and served as “Range Boss” , an organization for underprivileged black children.
+He wanted to teach the youngsters how to be successful.

 Biography was obtained by Prominent Figures of the Panhandle, Amarillo Globe News, May 19, 2000.